 In the United States today, braces and Invisalign are very comparable in price.
 You might see a slightly higher monthly payment for Invisalign, but it’s nowhere near the significant cost difference it used to be.
 (You can read a complete breakdown of braces vs. Invisalign.)

-Braces and the other most common orthodontic treatment methods fall into a very similar price range to Invisalign: $1,800 – $8,000.
+Braces and the other most common orthodontic treatment methods fall into a very similar broad price range to Invisalign costs: $1,800 – $8,000.
 Most other clear aligner treatments you would have through an orthodontic practice would be comparable to the cost of Invisalign, too.

 Quick Summary: Is Invisalign cheaper than braces?
 No, but the cost of Invisalign today is comparable to the other popular orthodontic treatment methods – like traditional metal braces.

 What does insurance cover for Invisalign?

 If you have dental insurance with orthodontic coverage, it may cover a part of your Invisalign treatment.
 In the United States, some plans only cover adults, some only cover children, and some don’t cover anything at all.

 If you are covered by insurance, the average coverage is about $1000.
 Some people might get up to $1500, but that is rare.
 Humorously, the amount of insurance coverage hasn’t changed since 1970.

 (Pro tip – if you are thinking of joining an insurance plan to get the $1000 coverage, you will pay $1500 in insurance premiums to the insurance company for that $1000 benefit.
 So for you, the cost of Invisalign without insurance might actually be cheaper!